GoldenShadow96/smart-notes-application-/README.md

 - MARIADB_PASSWORD=<DATABASE_USER_PASSWORD>
 ```
-Make sure you fill it with your own credentials.
+Make sure you fill them with your own credentials.

 ## 3. CERTIFICATES